The Timeless Allure of French Royal Furniture

 T he Prince of Talleyrand, whose political career started before the French Revolution and spanned several upheavals and regime changes, captures a sense of an irreversible loss to French culture after the Revolution in this famously wistful quotation.
 The period of French history from the beginning of the reign of Louis XIV (1643) to the French Revolution (1789) is so often spoken of as a golden age for France and its arts, but how and why?
 The violent bloodshed and seismic social change following the Revolution have always made the history of this era contested and highly political, but few would dispute the glories attained by the decorative arts of the time.
 A unique confluence of historical, cultural and artistic currents means that this era produced some of the finest furniture the world has ever seen, which has been enchanting and dazzling collectors ever since.

-Images from left to right: A print created at the time (1684) illustrating the newly-built, glittering Hall of Mirrors at Versailles.
-This room used huge mirrors, silver furniture and rich ornament to show the majesty and power of the French king, and remains one of the most famous demonstrations of French courtly decoration from the period.
+Left: A print created at the time (1684) illustrating the newly-built, glittering Hall of Mirrors at Versailles.
+Right: This room used huge mirrors, silver furniture and rich ornament to show the majesty and power of the French king, and remains one of the most famous demonstrations of French courtly decoration from the period.
 Though the furnishings have changed a little, the Hall of Mirrors can still be seen today in all its glory.

 The engine that powered the market for the refined furniture of the period was undoubtedly the royal court, the seat of political power and also wealth, elegance and artistic patronage.
 When Louis XIV moved his court to the countryside palace Versailles, he brought together all of the courtiers and aristocrats into a much more compressed space than they had been in Paris, creating a rarefied, glittering world where refinement and beauty were continually on display.